 I’m a 31 year old Consultant.
 I have an undergrad in business and an MBA in Finance.
 I recently got married and moved out west from the east coast to start a new life with my husband and our doggie baby.

-I also just started a personal finance and lifestyle blog over at millennialmoneychallenge.com
+I started a personal finance and lifestyle blog over at millennialmoneychallenge.com (no longer live).

-On the blog, I talk a bit about my background, my childhood, and how I came to owe 160k in student loans by age 25.
+On the blog, I talked a bit about my background, my childhood, and how I came to owe 160k in student loans by age 25.

 Before you judge me for the outrageous loan amount, let me explain how I got to that point.